ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/deleteAllEvents.md

 ## Usage
 ``
-eventIsRepeatedSort (DataFrame dataset, String idName, String eventName) ``
+eventIsRepeatedSort (DataFrame dataset, String idName, List/String eventName) ``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to manipulate.
-- `eventCol` is one of column names we want to sort by and group by.
 - `eventName` is the name of event that we want to delete.

 ## Return